Fanny Cornforth: Final years

 After the death of her stepson in 1898, she moved back to Sussex to stay with her husband's family.
 By 1905 she was apparently suffering from dementia, and was being cared for by her sister-in-law, the actress Rosa Villiers, who put her in the Workhouse in West Sussex against her will.
 On 30 March 1907 she was admitted to the West Sussex County Lunatic Asylum, the records of which state that she was suffering from "senile mania, confusion, weak-mindedness and an inability to sustain a rational conversation, a poor memory and sleeplessness."
 She remained at the asylum for the rest of her life.
 After a fall that broke her arm in September 1907 she began to decline and contracted bronchitis in September 1908.
 On 24 February 1909 she died of pneumonia aged 74.
 She was buried in the district cemetery in a common grave paid for by the asylum.
 The discovery about her final days was first made at West Sussex Record Office by Christopher Whittick, the biographer of Fanny Cornforth for the Oxford Dictionary of National Biography (ODNB).
 Shortly afterwards, Kirsty Stonell Walker, the author of Stunner: The Fall and Rise of Fanny Cornforth, found similar.

 Role of Fanny Cornforth in Pre-Raphaelite art

-She sat for at least 60 oils, watercolours, pastels or pencil drawings by Rossetti.
+She sat for circa 60 oils, watercolours, pastels or pencil drawings by Rossetti.
 These include: